flipcoder/midimech/README.md

 All the modes for this, (such as lydian, dorian, etc.) are accessible by picking a different starting note.

+For example, if you start the scale on 6, it becomes a minor scale.

+### Pentatonic Scales

 Similarly, the pentatonic scale modes fit the "2-3" pattern:

 ```
 345
 12
 ```

+### Melodic Minor Scale

 Melodic minor has a "2-5" pattern: